-- The Ministry of New & Renewable Energy (MNRE) provides a subsidy of Rs 50 per Wp, up to a maximum of 50,000 (on pumps ranging from 200Wp to 3000Wp) - The Government of Rajasthan provides a total subsidy of 86% on solar water pumping systems with 56% being contributed by the Rashtiya Krishi Vikas Yojna and 30% by the MNRE/ (Jawaharlal Nehru National Solar Mission (JNNSM) - Indian Renewable Energy Development Agency (IREDA) provides loans at 5% interest rate to purchase Solar water pumps.
+- The Ministry of New & Renewable Energy (MNRE) provides a subsidy of Rs 50 per Wp, up to a maximum of 50,000 (on pumps ranging from 200Wp to 3000Wp) - There is a total subsidy of 86% in Tamil Nadu on water pumping systems, with 56% coming from the ministry of agriculture and 30% from MNRE - Indian Renewable Energy Development Agency (IREDA) provides loans at 5% interest rate to purchase Solar water pumps.

-- A property tax rebate of 5 to 10% could be provided at city level in the cities of Rajasthan for domestic users of Solar water pumps - A 10% Capital subsidy shall be provided by the State government on Solar Pumping Systems for increasing the number of users in the state.
+- A 10% Capital subsidy shall be provided by the State government on Solar Pumping Systems for increasing the number of users in the state.
 Either property tax rebate or Capital subsidy shall be availed. - Considering that high costs are often a deterrent awareness on the long term benefits of using this technology should be increased, to promote its spread. - Solar water pumping systems shall be displayed in public places, to overcome the lack of awareness due to the unavailability of these systems on the open market. .
 For instance, they can be displayed in Solar Resource Centers and RE Resource Centers (which has been proposed as part of this policy recommendation study)